 - You feel worse afterward.
 The relief lasts minutes; the guilt, numbness, or emptiness lasts hours.

-- Your real-life intimacy suffers.
-You may notice less interest in your partner, difficulty with arousal during real sex, or emotional distance you can’t explain.
+- Real-life intimacy suffers.
+This can show up as less interest in a partner, difficulty with arousal during sex, or emotional distance that is hard to explain.

 - You're spending more time than you realize.
 What starts as 10 minutes turns into an hour.
 Sessions get longer.
 Sleep gets shorter.

-- You’re keeping it secret.
-Not just private, actively hidden.
-The secrecy itself becomes a source of stress.
+- You're keeping it secret.
+The behavior is actively hidden, and the secrecy itself becomes a source of stress.

 How porn addiction affects your life